Cloud-CV/IDE/README.md

     cp settings/dev.sample.py settings/dev.py
     ```

 3. Build and run the Docker containers.
 This might take a while.
-You should be able to access Fabrik at <http://0.0.0.0:8000>.
+You should now be able to access Fabrik at <http://0.0.0.0:8000>.

     ```
     docker-compose up --build